My resident gardening expert is my friend Maria.

 - yellow dock

-To Make Plant Tea: Fill a container with plants and top with water.
-Cover and allow to site for 24 hours to three weeks.
+To Make Plant Tea: Fill a container with plant ingredients and top with water.
+Cover and allow to sit for 24 hours to three weeks.
 Dilute 1 part plant tea to 10 parts water.

-To Make Green Manure (i.e. plants that fertilize plants): Start plants in the fall and allow to grow.
+To Make Green Manure (i.e. plants fertilizing plants): Start plants in the fall and allow them to grow.
 Before blooms appear, till back into the ground.

 - aquarium water